bytecodealliance/cargo-component/README.md

 Code is required to be formatted with the current Rust stable's `cargo fmt` command.
 This is checked on CI.

-### Continuous integration (_coming soon_)
+### Continuous integration

 The CI for the `cargo component` repository is relatively significant.
 It tests changes on Windows, macOS, and Linux.

-It also performs a "dry run" of the release process to ensure that release binaries can be built and are ready to be published.
+It also performs a "dry run" of the release process to ensure that release binaries can be built and are ready to be published (_coming soon_).

 ### Publishing a new version (_coming soon_)